Top and Beauty synergies in SMEFT-fits at present and future colliders

 \subsubsection{SMEFT RGE}

-The values of the Wilson coefficients depend on the energy scale $\mu_t$ of the process considered.
-Here, we consider $\mu_t=m_t$.
+The values of the Wilson coefficients depend on the energy scale $\mu$ of the process considered.
 The renormalization group equations (RGEs) allow to combine measurements at different scales in one analysis.
 The RGEs for Eqs.~\eqref{eq:top_boson} and \eqref{eq:top_fermion} have been computed in Refs.~\cite{Jenkins:2013sda, Jenkins:2013zja, Jenkins:2013wua, Alonso:2013hga}.
-We consider the leading contributions at $\mathcal{O}(\alpha_s)$.
-For the dipole operators $O_{uW}$, $O_{uB}$ and $O_{uG}$ the procedure is discussed in detail in Ref.~\cite{Bissmann:2019gfc}.
-The other operators considered in this analysis do not run at $\mathcal{O}(\alpha_s)$.
+We include these effects at one-loop level by applying the \texttt{wilson} \cite{Aebischer:2018bkb} package.